 Facebook Social Plugins

-Social plugins are a simple way for e-commerce websites to enhance customer experience by offering Facebook-powered social experiences by adding just a few lines of code.
+Social plugins are a simple way for e-commerce websites to enhance the customer experience by offering Facebook-powered social experiences by adding just a few lines of code.
 Social plugins are extensions of Facebook and are specifically designed so no user data is shared with the sites on which they appear.
 Most of the plugins are showcased on the Levi’s store

 - Like Button: allows users to share pages from your site on their Facebook profile